Learning to flock in open space by avoiding collisions and staying together: Methods

 \subsection{MARL Framework}

-Reinforcement Learning (RL) is a machine learning paradigm in which an agent learns to make decisions by interacting with the environment \cite{RL}.
-The agent perceives some form of sensory input from the environment -- i.e. a representation of its current state -- and, based on that observable, performs an action and changes its state.
-After it has evolved its state, it receives feedback in response to its old state, the action taken and the new state it finds itself into, according to a specific reward (or, equivalently, a cost) function which encodes the agent's overall goals.
-This feedback, in turn, may reinforce or penalize the likelihood of selecting the same action again when encountering the same state.
-Eventually, repeating this cycle and through trial-and-error, an agent should learn an optimal {\it policy}, which maps states to actions, maximizing the cumulative reward (or, equivalently, minimizing the cost) over time.
+Reinforcement Learning (RL) is a machine learning paradigm in which an agent learns a decision-making strategy through repeated interaction with an environment \cite{barto2021reinforcement}.
+At each time step, the agent observes a representation of its current state, which encodes relevant information about the environment, and selects an action based on this observation.
+The chosen action changes the agent state, after which the agent receives a scalar feedback signal—called a cost (or, equivalently, a reward)—that depends on the previous state representation, the action taken, and the resulting new state representation.
+This is realized through a cost/reward function ${\cal L}$ that encodes the agent’s overall objective and is used to reinforce or penalize the likelihood to select the same action when the same state representation is encountered again in the future.
+Eventually, repeating this cycle and through trial-and-error, an agent should learn an optimal {\it policy}, which maps state representations to actions, maximizing the cumulative reward (or, equivalently, minimizing the cost) over time.
 In multi-agent RL, different agents interact between themselves and with the environment.
-See Refs. \cite{RiskSharing, FlockthroughR, Modeling, Foraging, review} for previous applications to active matter dynamics.
+See Refs. \cite{monter2023dynamics, durve2020learning, wang2023modeling, loffler2023collective, cai2025reinforcement} for previous applications to active matter dynamics.

 In this work we apply two different learning paradigms: centralized training (CT) and decentralized training (DT).
 In the former, agents act independently one from the other, but learn by shared experience -- as if they were \textit{hive-minded} -- while in the latter each agent learns its own policy independently, based solely on the sequence of states, actions and reward experienced by that specific agent.